Sanchik228/Task-1.-Orderbook/README.md

 # Task#1.
 Orderbook

+Efficiency Explanation

+Matching Algorithm:
+You use std::priority_queue to manage buy and sell orders:
+buyOrders: Max-heap (orders with the highest price have priority).
+sellOrders: Min-heap (orders with the lowest price have priority).
+This ensures that the best possible match is always at the top of each queue, making it fast to find a matching pair.

+Order Matching Logic:
+You process each incoming order by checking the top of the opposite side's priority queue.
+You do not scan all orders — just compare the top elements and pop/push as needed.
+Matching happens in a greedy and local fashion, which is efficient.

+Order Insertions and Deletions:
+Priority queues provide O(log n) complexity for both insertion and removal.
+You may perform several such operations per order, but only as many as required to fulfill that order.

 After launching the program, you need to enter buyers and sellers according to the following principle.
 The first number is the buyer/seller indicator.
 The second number is how many UAH we want to sell or buy.